Full course description

 - Understand the essence of defining concepts of programming languages, so to allow critical choice about the level of abstraction

 Students who are either admitted with prerequisites to graduate programs in Computer Science in the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) at Arizona State University or students who are interested in becoming eligible to apply to one of those programs.
-Students may also complete this course if they have general interest in the topic area or are looking for a refresher on the principles of programming languages.
+Students may also complete this short review course and deficiency exam if they have general interest in the topic area or are looking for a refresher on the principles of programming languages.

 The course syllabus is available here.